project-akri/akri-docs/docs/development/development.md

 [documentation](./debugging.md) to start using it.

 ## Discovery Handler and Broker Development
 Akri was made to be easily extensible as Discovery Handlers and brokers can be implemented in any language and deployed in their own Pods.
-Reference the [Discovery Handler development](handler-development.md) and [broker Pod development](broker-development.md) documents to get started, or if you prefer to learn by example, reference the [extending Akri walk-through](./development-walkthrough).
+Reference the [Discovery Handler development](handler-development.md) and [broker Pod development](broker-development.md) documents to get started, or if you prefer to learn by example, reference the [extending Akri walk-through](./development-walkthrough.md).

-## Developing Akri's non-Rust components
+## Developing non-Rust components
 This document focuses on developing Akri's Rust components; however, Akri has several non-Rust components.
 Reference their respective READMEs in [Akri's source code](https://github.com/deislabs/akri) for instructions on developing.
 - Several [sample brokers](https://github.com/deislabs/akri/tree/main/samples/brokers) and [applications](https://github.com/deislabs/akri/tree/main/samples/apps) for demo purposes.
 - A [certificate generator](https://github.com/deislabs/akri/tree/main/samples/opcua-certificate-generator) for testing and using Akri's OPC UA Discovery Handler